 - Oct: Applications open – receive your Middle School Application Form

 - Dec: Submit your completed Middle School Application Form

 - Jan – Feb: Additional assessment and interviews take place, if applying to specialized programs, or if the middle school you are applying to requires an interview

-- Apr: Students receive their offer letter
+- Mar: Students receive their offer letter including weightlisted programs

 Many parents find middle school fairs, open houses and school tours a valuable part of their research.
 These are usually organized by the elementary school your child attends and the middle schools you are applying to.
 These events include information sessions on the application process (conducted by your child’s elementary school) and open-houses and tours of the middle schools.